Vasar

 Design goals

-Clarify Vasar’s value proposition for non-technical founders
+Clarify Vasar’s value for non-technical founders

-Explain the process simply without jargon
+Explain the process without jargon

 Measuring Success